It got us thinking. What are the other tourism opportunities out there involving brands or classic things that have gone missing in New York?

 - Colgate World.
 When the old New Jersey Colgate clock was set up on the ground, it lost all its oomph.
 I want a Colgate factory tour, thank you.
 Their factory building was torn down in the 1980s; thankfully the clock was saved.
 Well, let me tell you.
 It is time for manufacturing to come back to New Jersey.
 I am sure Colgate could get some nice old tax breaks if it rebuilt a factory.
 The factory needs to actually employ human beings, and it needs to have glass windows so folks like me can get my jollies by watching the tubes in the factory line.
 Colgate World would have a number of additional features including reduced price teeth cleanings (all market research), product samples and photos up on the roof with the clock, with the New York City skyline in the background.
 Take that P&G!

-- World Trade Center: Call me a stick in the mud.
-But when sand-bandit sent his creepy minions to destroy this place, we would have shown him by rebuilding it better, not smaller.
+- World Trade Center: When sand-bandit sent his creepy minions to destroy this place, we would have shown him by rebuilding it better, not smaller.
 And then nothing is yet rebuilt.

 - Lost Retail: All of these great retailers are gone.
 Quite missed.
 Retailers we miss include Abraham & Straus, Gimbel’s, Peck & Peck, B. Altman, Rumplemayers and others.
 These could all return.
 Not ALL of them could return, but certainly they could return in reduced form.
 Some ideas: